 The Keeper Password Security Study surveyed 1,000 employees

-Unfortunately, workers weren’t following the best practices in maintaining the security of their passwords even before the immense increase in remote work.
+Unfortunately, workers weren’t following the best practices in maintaining the security of their passwords even after the immense increase in remote work.

 In February 2021 Keeper surveyed 1,000 employees in the U.S. regarding their work-related password security practices.
 The results are concerning and show that many of the employees weren’t taking seriously the importance of protecting their passwords.

-Here are five of the most serious rules of security passwords there’re ignoring.
+Here are three of the most serious rules of security passwords there’re ignoring.

 Store the passwords securely for great password security